Getting started¶

 If you already have an integration with BankID OIDC, all you need to do is:

-1. Set login_hint to BIS in the query parameter for the authorization endpoint every time you initiate a login.
+in the request parameter for the authorization endpoint every time you initiate a login. - Verify that the

 You're done 🎉